noahbibin/RaptorAI/README.md

 <img src="https://raw.githubusercontent.com/noahbibin/noahbibin.github.io/main/assets/ConfigurationWindowSnapshotUpdated.png" />

 <p>
 This AI-powered software can help prevent fatal attacks and crimes, such as the Bondi Beach stabbings, by detecting the presence of knives and triggering an alert.
+This solution can be easily integrated into existing security systems or cameras and can be further developed to support monitoring multiple cameras within a single window consecutively.
 This capability can save lives and enhance safety in schools and other locations, creating a safer environment overall.
 </p>
 <br/>
 <h2>Prerequested to run the project</h2>